jcoreNL/luwak/index.md

 ```

 ### Utility
-Some actions like mapping, filtering and finding an element in a lilst are so common, it is a pity you need a lot of streaming code to write it down.
+Some actions like mapping, filtering and finding an element in a List are so common, it is a pity you need a lot of streaming code to write it down.
 Luwak provides a `Do` class to shorten these actions:
 ```java
 List<String> lowerCaseString = List.of("Example 1", "Example 2").stream().map(String::toLowerCase).collect(Collectors.toList());
 List<String> lowerCaseString = Do.map(List.of("Example 1", "Example 2"), String::toLowerCase);